GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 **Fixes**

 <details>
-<summary style="font-size:20px;font-weight:bold"> Enhancements to FormSG integration with Jira and URL change.
+<summary style="font-size:20px;font-weight:bold"> URL Update for Technical Support for TechPass and SEED.
 </summary>

-We have made some enhancements to our FormSG to better integrate with Jira.
-As part of the SGTS ITSM Jira Tool, TechPass will now be using the new FormSG.

-In addition, we have also changed the URL for accessing our technical support for TechPass and SEED from https://go.gov.sg/techpass-sr to https://go.gov.sg/seed-techpass-support.
+We have changed the URL for accessing our technical support for TechPass and SEED from https://go.gov.sg/techpass-sr to https://go.gov.sg/seed-techpass-support.

 </details>